QiuYukang/5G-LENA/doc/source/nr-module.rst

 multiple antenna elements, multiple antenna elements are combined into one antenna port for digital processing (precoding), while analog processing (beamforming) is applied for the antenna elements within one antenna port.

-The full MIMO model adopted in 5G-LENA can combine spatial multiplexing (with up to four streams per user, and 32 antenna ports) and beamforming (which applies for each of the streams).
-Multiple (up to four) streams are encoded in the same TB.
+The MIMO model adopted in 5G-LENA can combine spatial multiplexing (with up to two streams per user, and 2 antenna ports) and beamforming (which applies for each of the streams).
+Multiple (up to two) streams are encoded in the same TB.
 PMI, RI and CQI are implemented and included as part of the CSI feedback.
 It follows the 3GPP codebook-based Type I model for precoding [TS38214] and assumes MMSE-IRC receiver.
 For precoding and rank selection, an exhaustive search is implemented.
 The number of streams is called the rank in the code, which affects the TBS and other performance characteristics.
 The inter-stream interference is correctly